dadi/web/CONTRIBUTING.md

 * **Steps to Reproduce** - provide a set of steps to follow to reproduce the error.
 * **Related Issues** - has a similar issue been reported before?
-* **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)
+* **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (e.g. a line of code or a commit)

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines: